joshbruce/fourth-earth-raw/public/content.md

 The maximum dice in a dice pool is bound by the maximum number of ranks in total for skills, tools, and any other contributing factors.
 (See "Dice pool" section.)

-Proficiency points are earned by successfully completing actions with an initial difficulty position greater than the current rank achieved.
+Proficiency points are earned by successfully completing actions with an initial difficulty level greater than the current rank achieved.
 Proficiency points are added to the lowest unattained rank.
-Because proficiency points are based on the initial difficulty, reducing the difficulty to 0 could still result in earning proficiency points.
-The number of proficiency points per rank should be greater than one and consistent across ranks.
+Because proficiency points are based on the initial difficulty, reducing the difficulty level to 0 could still result in earning proficiency points.
+The number of proficiency points per rank should be greater than 1 and consistent across ranks.

 Note: Lower-level ranks will tend to be earned quickly while higher-level ranks will take longer.
-Partly due to filling up the lower-level ranks first and partly because of the possible rarity of higher-level difficulties encountered by characters.
+Partly due to filling up the lower-level ranks first and partly because of possible rarity in higher-level difficulties encountered by characters.

-Consider a difficulty of 0; no proficiency points earned.
-Consider a difficulty 2 and a character with no ranks whose player reduces the difficulty to "Done!"; one proficiency point is earned toward the first rank, which completes the first rank.
-Consider a difficulty 2 and the same character rolling 2 dice now; no proficiency point is earned.
-Consider a difficulty 6 (position 3) and the same character rolling 2 dice whose player reduces the difficulty to 2; one proficiency point is earned toward the second (not third) rank.
+Consider a difficulty 1 (level 0); no proficiency points earned.
+Consider a difficulty 2 (level 1) and a character with no ranks whose player reduces the difficulty level to 0; 1 proficiency point is earned toward the first rank, which completes the first rank for that character.
+Consider a difficulty 2 (level 1) and the same character rolling 2 dice now; no proficiency point is earned.
+Consider a difficulty 6 (level 3) and the same character rolling 2 dice whose player reduces the difficulty to 4 (level 2); one proficiency point is earned toward the second (not third) rank because the second rank isn't full - if it were, then the proficiency point would go toward the thrid rank.

-Tools may also have ranks, which can be earned simultaneously to the skill.
-This separation simulates the difference between general knowledge in a skill and specific knowledge in a tool.
+Tools may also have ranks, which can be earned simultaneously with the skill; simulating the difference between general knowledge in a skill and specific knowledge in a tool.

 For example, a grave digger is probably proficient in using a shovel to dig graves.
 When the zombie hoards begin roaming the Earth, the grave digger should be afforded a slight advantage when braining a zombie with a shovel; of course, over time, the grave digger's digging proficiency might decrease while their proficiency in using a blunt weapon increases.
 The digger may also take a hit to their probabilities if they switch from the shovel to a baseball bat or even more if switching to a gun.